robdunn4/QSpice/QMdbSim_Project/README.md

 This initial release implements a PIC16F15213 component.

-* Compiled component DLL (PIC16F15213.dll) is included.
+* Compiled component DLL is included.
 You can change the PIC device code without recompiling the DLL.

-* Compiled "Charlie-Plexing" device test code (PIC16F15213_CPlex.X.debug.elf) is included.
-The MPLabX project source is in PIC16F15213_CPlex.zip.
+* Compiled and source "Charlie-Plexing" device test code is included.

-* MSVS 2022 project files are included if you need/want to recompile the DLL and are pre-configured for interactive debugging with QSPICE64.exe.
+* MSVS 2022 project files are included if you need/want to recompile the DLL.
+(They are pre-configured for interactive debugging with QSPICE64.exe.)

 Of course, you can define other Microchip devices easily using the framework.